ankaAR/bestiario5e/_creatures/unicorn.md

 condition_immunities: "charmed, paralyzed, poisoned"
 ---

-***Charge.*** If the unicorn moves at least 20 ft. straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
+***Charge.*** If the unicorn moves at least 20 ft. straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra 9 (2d8) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ***Innate Spellcasting.*** The unicorn's innate spellcasting ability is Charisma (spell save DC 14).
 The unicorn can innately cast the following spells, requiring no components: